 - Reset the password for wordpress_user in the database with phpMyAdmin; a daily task for a database administrator, but not for those who opted for ease of installation

-- Re-install the MariaDB 10 package along with the WordPress package; this completely removes the entire database including the wordpress_user, making a fresh start.
+- Re-install the MariaDB 10 package and the WordPress package; this removes the entire database including the wordpress_user, making a fresh start.

-Options 1 and 3 are by far the easiest, I think, but it all depends on your skill level.
+I think options 1 and 3 are probably the easiest, but it all depends on your skill level.

 Reset WordPress.org installation

-Resetting the manually installed WordPress.org setup is, as you’d expected, a manual process.
-It actually involves two steps:
+As you’d expected, resetting the manually installed WordPress.org setup is a manual process.
+It involves two steps:

-- remove the user and drop the database
+- remove the database user and drop the database

 - refresh the WordPress folder

 There is no preferred order in which you execute both steps.